Monash-FIT3170/2025W1-Commitment/CONTRIBUTING.md

 location, a parent component should not control the style of its children components (e.g. height, widths, etc.)

+We use Prettier to check code style consistency and compliance for the svelte frontend.
+You can format or check for style compliance using the `npm run fmt` or `npm run fmt:check` scripts respectively which will only check the `src/` directory per the `.prettierignore` setup

+Additionally, a Git hook has been setup to fail a commit if there are non-comforming files, also using Prettier.

 ### Rust

 Rust code should be styled according to the [Rust Style Guide](https://doc.rust-lang.org/nightly/style-guide/)